 A successful facelift has the power to take up to 10 years off of your face.
 The key to success is finding a balance between restoring youth and maintaining your individual looks and characteristics.
 Drastically altering your appearance may give you a stretched, permanently fixed appearance, publicly declaring to all that you have undergone surgery.

 What Is The Difference Between A Surgical And A Non-Surgical Facelift?

 Whilst the results of a surgical and non-surgical facelift can often be comparable in those with moderate ageing, the main difference between the two is that a non-surgical facelift can only offer temporary results whereas the effects of a surgical facelift are permanent and irreversible.

 As a minimally invasive procedure, advanced drooping and sagging of the skin is not adequately tightened with non-surgical techniques alone.
-Whilst dermal fillers and Botox can be combined with other skin rejuvenation treatments such as laser resurfacing, those wishing to restore advanced premature ageing will see the greatest effects with a surgical facelift.
+Whilst dermal fillers can be combined with other skin rejuvenation treatments such as laser resurfacing, those wishing to restore advanced premature ageing will see the greatest effects with a surgical facelift.

 How Long Is The Recovery Period For A Surgical Facelift?